 Of course, we don’t know anybody who lies awake at night worrying about the market crashing up so we cautiously respect the downside risk of a condor as well.
 If you've ever traded a condor with “rolling” adjustments you have realized that this isn't really an immediate risk reducing technique if the market continues to fall and implied volatility continues to rise.
 Rolling primarily helps you at expiration.
 We care about managing our live P/L. Rolling works fine the majority of the time but when things get ugly on the downside you need adjustments that have some punch behind them to significantly cut your risk.
 After all, condors are a highly leveraged strategy that demand respect because losses can become large quickly if you don't.
 To do this we use long puts and debit spreads at trade setup and as adjustments instead of rolling our threatened options like many others.
 And we adjust proactively to keep ourselves from getting into a hole too deep to dig out of.
 This is what has helped keep our losses small.

 Steady Condors is built to trade in units of $20,000.
-We trade a diversified portfolio of actively managed modified iron condors.
 Our preferred vehicles are the cash settled index products such as RUT and SPX which receive tax favored treatment as Section 1256 contracts.
 Please consult your tax advisor for more information.
 Steady Condors is tradable in both IRA’s and margin accounts.